-Eye cancer (ocular cancer) is relatively rare in the UK, with around 750 cases diagnosed each year and melanoma being the most common type of ete cancer.
+Eye cancer (ocular cancer) is relatively rare in the UK.
+There are around 750 cases diagnosed each year.
+Melanoma is the most common type of eye cancer.
 About a quarter of all people diagnosed with eye cancer in the UK are aged 75 and over.
-The exception to this is a type called retinoblastoma, which usually affects children under the age of five.
+The exception to this is a type called retinoblastoma.
+This usually affects children under the age of 5.

 There are a number of different types of cancer that affect the eyes.
 These include: eye melanoma; squamous cell carcinoma; lymphoma; retinoblastoma which is a childhood cancer.
 Cancer can also sometimes develop in the tissues surrounding your eyeball or spread to the eye from other parts of the body, such as the lungs or breasts.

 Eye cancer does not always cause obvious symptoms and may only be picked up during a routine eye test.

 However, some symptoms can include:

 - flashes of light or wiggly lines in your vision

 - blurred vision

 - a dark patch in your eye that's getting bigger